Score-Based Modeling of Effective Langevin Dynamics

 Fig.~\ref{fig:KS_trajectories} compares trajectories, marginal probability density functions (PDFs), and autocorrelation functions (ACFs) between the original KS dynamics and our reduced Langevin model.
 The reduced model accurately reproduces the long-time statistical structure: PDFs (both univariate and bivariate) exhibit near-perfect overlap with the empirical distributions, confirming preservation of the invariant measure, and ACFs are accurately matched over the correlation timescales of the resolved modes.
 At the level of individual realizations the KS flow displays spatiotemporal chaos organized around unstable coherent structures (including traveling waves and modulated traveling waves), with intermittent transitions and symmetry-related drift episodes~\cite{CvitanovicDavidchackSiminos2010,LanCvitanovic2008}.
 Because our construction yields a Markovian diffusion process, it is not expected to reproduce this fine-scale intermittency or to shadow a specific KS trajectory at short times.

 The decomposition of $\bm{\Phi}$ into symmetric and antisymmetric parts reveals the physical structure of the reduced dynamics (Fig.~\ref{fig:operators}).
 The symmetric component $\bm{\Phi}_S$, which determines the diffusion tensor $\bm{\Sigma}\bm{\Sigma}^T$, captures dissipative processes driving the system toward steady state.
-Notably, $\bm{\Phi}_A \approx 0$, reflecting a fundamental symmetry of KS on a periodic domain: the dynamics are invariant under $u(x) \to -u(-x)$, so left- and right-traveling waves are statistically equivalent.
-While individual realizations exhibit pronounced irreversibility (manifesting as traveling waves), the $O(2)$ symmetry enforces cancellation of the \emph{mean} antisymmetric component inferred from $\dot{\bm{C}}(0^+)$; this does not preclude state-dependent irreversible currents beyond the constant-$\bm{\Phi}$ closure (see Sec.~IV of the Supplementary Material~\cite{SM} for a detailed discussion of symmetry constraints on $\dot{\bm{C}}(0^+)$).
-The rightmost panel displays $\langle \vvec{s}(\vvec{x})\,\vvec{x}^T \rangle \approx -\bm{I}$, computed on perturbed samples $\vvec{y}\sim p_\sigma$, providing numerical verification of Stein's identity and confirming accuracy of the learned score.
+Notably, $\bm{\Phi}_A \approx 0$, reflecting the specific $O(2)$ symmetry of KS on a periodic domain: the invariance under $u(x)\mapsto -u(-x)$ makes left- and right-traveling waves statistically equivalent.
+For PDEs whose reduced dynamics has a preferred orientation in phase space that is not removed by a symmetry of the invariant measure, the same construction yields a nonzero antisymmetric component; for instance, adding a linear odd-derivative dispersive term such as $\gamma\partial_x^3 u$ to KS breaks the reflection symmetry responsible for the cancellation.
+In this example, while individual KS realizations exhibit pronounced irreversibility through traveling waves, the constant-$\bm{\Phi}$ closure captures only the symmetry-allowed mean antisymmetric component; state-dependent irreversible currents remain beyond this closure (see Sec.~IV of the Supplementary Material~\cite{SM}).
+The rightmost panel displays $\langle \vvec{s}(\vvec{x}),\vvec{x}^T \rangle \approx -\bm{I}$, computed on perturbed samples $\vvec{y}\sim p*\sigma$, providing numerical verification of Stein's identity and confirming the accuracy of the learned score.